Penelope is retired but teaches English in Rome. She is a published feature writer, playwright and poet.

-- Put them in a smallish non-stick saucepan with a few tablespoons of icing sugar and stir and cook until the juice has thickened.
+- Put the berries in a smallish non-stick saucepan with the icing sugar.
+Stir and cook until the juice has thickened.

 - In a mixing dish, beat the egg and the milk together with the salt, as you would for French toast.

 - Put the slices of bread in the egg and milk to soak briefly.

-- Put two slices of the bread in the frying pan and fry well on one side.
+- Transfer the soaked bread slices in a frying pan and fry well on one side.

 - Turn them over and fry lightly on the other side.

 - Repeat with the other two slices of bread

 - Put two slices of cooked bread on a cutting board.
 With a large cooking knife, spread each paler side with Nutella.
-Place the other slice on the top.
+Place the other slice on top.
 Cut in half diagonally.

-- Put the hot berry sauce in a pretty bowl with a serving spoon.
+- Transfer the hot berry sauce to a pretty bowl with a serving spoon.